Drug Enforcement Administration, Department of Justice.

 If you want to submit confidential business information as part of your comment, but do not want it to be made publicly available, you must include the phrase “CONFIDENTIAL BUSINESS INFORMATION” in the first paragraph of your comment.
 You must also prominently identify confidential business information to be redacted within the comment.

 Comments containing personal identifying information or confidential business information identified and located as directed above will generally be made available in redacted form.
-If a comment contains so much personal identifying information or confidential business information that it cannot be effectively redacted, all or part of that comment may not be made publicly available.
-Comments posted to http://www.regulations.gov may include any personal identifying information (such as name, address, and phone number) included in the text of your electronic submission that is not identified as directed above as personal.
+If a comment contains so much confidential business information or personal identifying information that it cannot be effectively redacted, all or part of that comment may not be made publicly available.
+Comments posted to http://www.regulations.gov may include any personal identifying information (such as name, address, and phone number) included in the text of your electronic submission that is not identified as directed above as confidential.

 An electronic copy of this document is available at http://www.regulations.gov for easy reference.

 Section 306 of the CSA (21 U.S.C.
 826) requires the Attorney General to establish aggregate production quotas for each basic class of controlled substance listed in schedules I and II, and for the list I chemicals ephedrine, pseudoephedrine, and phenylpropanolamine.
 The Attorney General has delegated this function to the Administrator of the DEA pursuant to 28 CFR 0.100.